Sayan-Mondal2022/Learning-Javascript/README.md

 # Learning-Javascript
-This is repo contains everything I have learned in Javascript so far
+This repo contains everything I have learned in Javascript so far